Office hours: Monday - Friday, 9.00 - 17.00 EDT (UTC-04)

 When not in the clinic, Sarah keeps herself busy with research and teaching at Monash University.
 Her research interests include travel medicine, public health and infectious disease epidemiology, and she is currently enrolled in a PhD under the supervision of Professor Karin Leder.

-Eskild Petersen, Australia
+Eskild Petersen, Oman

 Dr. Eskild Petersen graduated from Aarhus Medical School, Denmark in 1978 and obtained his specialist degree in infectious diseases in 1985 and tropical medicine 1988.